Search for Important Questions

 2. Describe the main characteristics of Medieval Philosophy.

-3. Dissect the concept of 'God' according to St. Augustine.
+3. Describe 'God' according to St. Anselm.

 1. Describe the philosophy of education of Socrates.